Hyperbolic structures on link complements, octahedral decompositions, and quantum $\mathfrak{sl}_2$: Gluing equations

 \section{Gluing equations}

-The conditions (\ref{eq:a-transf-positive}--\ref{eq:m-transf-positive}) on the shapes at each crossing seem rather complicated.
-In practice, we can usually make some simplifications.
-For example, we have already seen that we only need to make one choice of \(m\) per link component.
-It it possible to go further and either eliminate the \(a\)-variables or the \(b\)-variables, as long as we avoid certain geometrically degenerate solutions.
-To make this precise, we introduce some terminology.
+The conditions (\ref{eq:a-transf-positive}--\ref{eq:m-transf-positive}) on the \(\chi\)-colors at each crossing are somewhat complicated.
+In practice, we can usually make some simplifications: we can either eliminate the \(a\)-variables or the \(b\)-variables, as long as we avoid certain geometrically degenerate solutions.
+In this section we make this precise.

 \begin{definition} Let \(L\) be a link in \(S^3\) with \(c\) components.
 The \defemph{representation variety} of \(L\) is the set \(\rvar L\) of representations \(\rho : \pi_1(S^3 \setminus L) \to \slg\) of the link complement into \(\slg\).